AbbyEeninkwinkel/host_probe/README.md

 add_to_probe

 # Example 2: probe a remote environment variable.
-# You must have "PermitUserEnvironment yes" in your remote ssh config file
+# You must have "PermitUserEnvironment yes" in your remote ssh config file.
+Security issue!
 # notice the escape \
 probe_key="remote_pwd"
 probe_value_action="printf \$PWD"